 How Large Should Drainage Holes Be?

 A container should have a drainage hole or some other way to allow water to pass through it.
 Water-logged soil promotes bacterial and fungal growth, which will stunt plants’ productivity or kill them outright.
 Your climate factors into this as well; gardeners in drier areas may want to choose containers that retain more moisture, while those in more humid environments way want containers that allow for more air flow.

+From plastic pots and cinderblocks to whiskey barrels and wheelbarrows, almost anything that holds soil can be gardened in.
 The final important factor to consider is what the container is made out of.
 These days, containers come in all sorts of types, each with its upsides and downsides.
 Here are a few of the most popular container materials: